samuelvolpone/samuelvolpone.github.io/RainfallinAustraila.md

 # test_locations <- table(df_test$Location)
 ```

-## Part 2: Logistic Regression or LDA
+## Part 2: Logistic Regression

-1. Develop a classification model where the variable `y` is the dependent variable using the Logistic Regression or LDA, rest of the variables, and your training data set.
+1. Develop a classification model where the variable RainTomorrow is the dependent variable using Logistic Regression, with the remaining variables being the regressors.

 ```{r}
 # Logistic Regression with all variables